Rights and Responsibilities of Students

 Suspected cases of cheating or other violations of honor code standards should be reported to the chair of the SOM Honor Committee or the administrative director of the relevant degree program, i.e., for cases involving students in the M.B.A., M.A.M., and M.M.S. programs, the dean of students; or for cases involving students in the M.B.A. for Executives program, the assistant dean for the M.B.A. for Executives program.
 A list of the members of the Honor Committee is available on the SOM internal website.

-The committee is appointed by the deputy dean.
+The committee is appointed by the deputy dean for academic programs.
 It consists of four faculty members (one of whom shall be designated chair), six SOM students (three from each class in residence, unless modified as under the Process section below), and the dean of students (who shall act as secretary to the committee and shall be nonvoting).
 The student members will typically serve for two academic years.

 Process